cca/equella_scripts/utilities/coinstructors/readme.md

 ## Setup

-Get _all_ course data since Fall 2019.
+On the first iteration, we got _all_ course data since Fall 2019.
 Look in the gs://int_files_source_archive bucket.
+Going forward, we only need the current term's data.

 ```sh
 gsutil -m cp -r 'gs://int_files_source_archive/course_section_data_*.json' data